sunnatTuychiyev/Mazzaly_backend/README.md

 automatically. `.env` values are loaded with `python-dotenv`, and API requests include the required `Edamam-Account-User` header.

+Each recipe is validated before saving: missing ingredient amounts or units are guessed from the ingredient text, basic descriptions and categories are generated when absent, rough prep/cook times and servings are estimated, and recipes without clear instructions or a downloadable image are skipped.

 If you see an "Edamam API request unauthorized" error, the command prints the HTTP status code and response body to help debug invalid credentials.